 Setting Up the Intex Mariner 4

-The Intex Mariner 4 comes with a hand air pump that let me completely set up the boat in less than 20 minutes.
+The Intex Mariner 4 comes with a hand air pump that let me completely set up the boat in less than 15 minutes.
 After you unfurl the thing, you’ll find a rolled up set of 1×4 synthetic boards covered and connected by vinyl pouches.
 When you unroll these boards into the bottom of the boat, they lock into place when you air up the sides, forming a rigid floor.
 Below this roll of boards is the inflatable keel.
-You can’t really use the Intex Mariner 4 without the hard floor, but then again, the hard floor is the key feature of the boat anyway.
+You can’t really use the Intex Mariner 4 without the hard floor, but then again, the hard floor is the key feature of the boat.

 The Intex Mariner 4 comes with three inflatable seats, which fit snugly between the outer walls of the raft.